Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Related Work

-\textbf{Knowledge Distillation from LLMs.} Previous studies have investigated distilling knowledge \citep{hinton2015distilling} from LLMs to enhance smaller models' performance \citep{Ho2022LargeLM,Shridhar2022DistillingMR,wang2022pinto,li2022explanations}. \citet{Ho2022LargeLM} fine-tuned smaller models using InstructGPT-generated reasoning samples. \citet{wang2022pinto} created a prompting-and-reasoning pipeline with LLM generated rationales to improve SLM question-answering. \citet{li2022explanations} applied LLM-derived explanations for multi-task learning, while \citet{Shridhar2022DistillingMR} used LLMs to decompose and solve multi-step math problems with two smaller models.
-However, these approaches involve prompting LLMs with complete data information without considering privacy preservation, which is vital in real-world medical scenarios \citep{bardhan2022drugehrqa,shivade2019mednli,miura2020improving}.
-Our work introduces a keyword-based prompting strategy that effectively extracts medical knowledge from LLMs, while striking a balance between LLM privacy preservation and SLM performance enhancement.
+\textbf{Knowledge Distillation from LLMs.} Previous studies have investigated distilling knowledge \citep{hinton2015distilling} from LLMs to enhance smaller models' performance \citep{Ho2022LargeLM,Shridhar2022DistillingMR,wang2022pinto,li2022explanations}. \citet{Ho2022LargeLM} fine-tuned smaller models using InstructGPT-generated reasoning samples. \citet{wang2022pinto} input LLM generated rationales into SLM for question-answering. \citet{li2022explanations} applied LLM-derived explanations for multi-task learning. \citet{zhang2023alpacareinstructiontuned} tunes models for following medical instructions on data generated by GPT-4 and ChatGPT to better align with user intents across diverse medical applications.
+However, these approaches involve prompting LLMs without considering privacy preservation, which is vital in real-world medical scenarios \citep{bardhan2022drugehrqa,shivade2019mednli,miura2020improving}.
+We introduce a keyword-based prompting strategy to generate medical knowledge from LLMs, while balancing LLM privacy preservation and SLM performance enhancement.